Adaptive Exponential Integration for Stable Gaussian Mixture Black-Box Variational Inference: Conclusions

 In this paper, we investigate stability issues in Gaussian mixture black-box variational inference methods.
 We propose an adaptive exponential time integrator and demonstrate its superior stability and efficiency in approximating moderately high-dimensional probability distributions through both theoretical analysis and empirical validation.

 Several promising directions for future research remain.
 On the algorithmic side, the proposed exponential integrator and its connections to manifold optimization and mirror descent could also be extended to other gradient-based sampling methods involving covariance matrices or other constrained manifolds.
-On the theoretical side, a more detailed analysis of the approximation capabilities and optimization guarantees of Gaussian mixtures and related variational approaches for general target distributions beyond Gaussians, including log-concave densities, would provide deeper insights into their practical performance and limitations.
+On the theoretical side, a more detailed analysis of the approximation properties and optimization guarantees of Gaussian mixtures and related variational approaches, for example for log-concave target densities, would provide deeper insight into their practical performance and limitations.